 While archaeologists generally work in the field, excavating artifacts and studying historical structures, some also find employment as university professors or museum curators.
 Both curators and archivists organize and analyze large collections of evidence brought in from the field.
 They help interpret information from these collections and bring it to the attention of the public and community.
 Additionally, they oversee technical aspects of preservation and the display of exhibits within the museum.

 Linguistic anthropologists research language development and how it applies to modern cultures.
 For example, they might examine why the dialect of people in the southeastern United States carries a negative stereotype or why the Inuit have 15 different words to describe snow.
-The results of these studies are used to understand major concerns specific to each culture and develop more effective intercultural relationships.
+The objectives of these studies are to understand the values and concerns that are important to a specific culture and to develop more effective intercultural relationships.

 What is the workplace of an Anthropologist like?